-Because containerized applications are consistent across systems in their resource use and environment, DevOps engineers can be confident an app will work in production the same as it does on their own machine.
+Because containerized applications are consistent across systems in their resource use and environment, DevOps engineers can be confident an integration will work in production the same as it does on their own machine.
 Docker containers also help to solve compiling issues and simplify the use of multiple language versions in the development process.

 Complete visibility for DevSecOps